-“…modern technology has produced a conundrum: The more intricate the product and the more diverse the materials set it uses, the better it is likely to perform, but the more difficult it is to recycle so as to preserve the resources that were essential to making it work in the first place.”
+The more intricate a product and the more minerals used, the better it will perform, but the more difficult it is to recycle the metals essential to making it work so well to begin with

 With infinite amounts of energy, money, and time metals could be recycled.
-But in the real world it doesn’t happen due to the thermodynamics of separation, poor recycling technologies, product design, and social behavior.
+But in the real world it doesn’t happen due to the high cost, complex processes, and large amount of energy it takes to separate material, as well as poor recycling technologies, product design, and social behavior.

-Reck writes in Science: Less than 1% of 34 metals (many of them very rare) are recycled.
-These metals are essential to microchips, solar PV, consumer electronics — pretty much all high-tech products.
-It’s thermodynamically impossible to recover many of them.
-Also it’s very expensive and energy-intensive, since they’re used in such small amounts for extremely precise purposes, and co-mingled with other rare metals.
+Less than 1% of 34 rare and critical metals are recycled.
+These metals are essential to microchips, solar PV, consumer electronics — pretty much all high-tech products have them.

 The most commonly recycled metals are also the cheapest and most abundant on the planet, such as steel, aluminum, copper, zinc, lead, and nickel, with rates often over 50%.
 This high recovery rate is due to their presence in relatively pure form in large amounts in products.
 But even these are reused 2 or 3 times before being lost to landfills.

-Even the valuable precious metals only have a recycling rate of 60%, and there’s only a 50% recovery of platinum, palladium, and rhodium from auto catalytic converters because so many old cars are exported to developing countries that don’t have recovery technology.
-And for the same reason, when it comes to the platinum group metals in electronics, the rate is even lower, just 5 to 10%.
+Even the valuable precious metals only have a recycling rate of 60%, and just a 50% recovery of platinum, palladium, and rhodium from auto catalytic converters because so many old cars are exported to developing countries that don’t have recovery technology.
+For the same reason, when it comes to the platinum group metals in electronics, the rate is even lower, just 5 to 10%.

-Many of these metals are highly toxic to plants and animals, yet they’re recycled at very low rates.
-One of the worst, cadmium, is mainly recycled from nickel-cadmium batteries, but a very low rates.
-Mercury recovery is at best 10-20% from fluorescent light bulbs.
+Many of these metals are highly toxic to plants and animals, yet they’re recycled at very low rates, one of the reasons a fifth of China’s arable land is polluted with toxic heavy metals (Chin 2014).
+One of the worst, cadmium, is mainly recycled from nickel-cadmium batteries, but at very low rates.
+Mercury recovery is at best 10-20% recovered from fluorescent light bulbs.
 Ecotoxicity from metal-containing nanomaterials is also a problem.